 This course will provide candidates an opportunity to examine the role of teachers as researchers, utilizing an embedded field experience that emphasizes research and its influence on teaching practices.
 Prerequisite: Successful completion of Phase I requirements.
-(F;S;SS) 3.000 Credit hours
+(F;S;SS)

 ELED 740 - Di Learn Dif 21st Cen El Class